pmalik8/IntroToBlazorWorkshop/docs/02-project-structure.md

 1. *wwwroot*: The web root folder for the app containing all web addressable static assets.
 1. *appsettings.json, appsettings.Development.json*: Configuration settings for the app.

+When the Blazor Server app is run, the initial browser request is routed to the *Pages/_Host.cshtml* page.
+The page is rendered into the response along with the prerendered content of the `App` component.
+When the browser receives the response, it executes the *blazor.server.js* script, which sets up the real-time connection with the server.
+Once the connection is established the app is now interactive.
+Any UI events, such as tab navigations or button clicks, are sent by the framework to the server.
+Components handling these events render updated content and just the changes are sent back to the browser to be applied to the DOM.